-One book may be read by many students over many years, creating “bang for the book” by maximizing the book-to-reader ratio.
+ONE BOOK may be read by MANY students over MANY years, creating the best “bang for the book” by maximizing the book-to-reader ratio!

-Friends of the School Library: K is for Kids’ roots first took with founder Karen Clawson began “raising” more books for her children’s elementary school library in 2002, growing into a group of impassioned parents and community members.
-Friends of the School Library helps stock school libraries and sometimes teachers’ classroom libraries.
+Friends of the School Library: K is for Kids’ roots first took hold when founder Karen Clawson began “raising” more books for students to read in her children’s elementary school library in 2002.
+Her efforts sparked a grassroots movement when impassioned parents and community members joined in to help.
+Friends of the School Library helps stock school libraries and when funding provides, teachers’ classroom libraries.

-Bonus — “Bang for the book.”
+BONUS: “Bang for the Book.”
 One book may be read by many children over many years when placed into a shared reading environment, maximizing the book-to-reader ratio.
-It’s a smart investment in the educational enrichment of our communities’ children.
+Low cost – high rewards!

-Bonus: “The trickle down effect.”
-Books donated that are not needed in circulation “trickle down” to teachers’ classroom libraries or given directly to students.
+BONUS: “Trickle down effect.”
+Books that are not needed in circulation, and/or are no longer needed thanks to the new donations, “trickle down” to teachers’ classroom libraries and/or given directly to students.
+Kids always win!

 BUILDING BOOK NOOKS FOR KIDS

-Giving kids in need books to read wherever they may be in the community.
+Benefiting children being served by other nonprofit organizations and programs: Giving kids in need books to read wherever they may be in the community!

 Building Book Nooks for Kids: Books and bookshelves are donated to other nonprofit organizations that offer shared reading environments for the children they serve.
 Students continue to reap the same benefits through preschool, after school, and summer programs.